Scuba Diving Cylinders: Steel or Aluminium?

-Drysuit buoyancy also remains constant regardless of depth (because more gas can be added to compensate for compression), whereas thick wetsuits will compress substantially at depth – losing a large amount of positive buoyancy and, thus, leaving the diver utterly reliant on their BCD to offset their weighting.
+Drysuit buoyancy also remains constant regardless of depth.
+This is because more gas can be added to compensate for compression.
+Whereas thick wetsuits will compress substantially at depth.
+In doing so, losing a large amount of positive buoyancy.
+For that reason, wetsuit can leave the diver utterly reliant on their BCD to offset their weighting.

-Rather than add large volumes of lead weights to their harness/belt, many drysuit divers opt for steel cylinders as they’re more negatively buoyant.
+Rather than add large volumes of lead weights to their belt, many drysuit divers opt for steel cylinders.
 As such, the cylinders become a part of the diver’s weighting strategy.

 This is why you’ll hear many cold/temperate water divers automatically suggest that steel tanks are better.
-However, in doing so, they’re showing inexperience in the demands of other environments and/or a lack of safety-focused consideration on diver weighting.
+However, in doing so, they’re showing inexperience in the demands of other environments.
+Also, it shows a lack of safety-focused consideration on diver weighting.

-A diver was using a wetsuit might not need so much ballast, or may consider it prudent not to resolve most of their weighting need through an item (the cylinder) which couldn’t be jettisoned in an emergency.
+A diver was using a wetsuit might not need so much ballast.
+Or, they may consider it prudent not weightneed through an item (the cylinder) which couldn’t be jettisoned in an emergency.

-For the wetsuit diver, steel tanks would potentially replace too much lead weight – meaning the diver had too little jettisonable ballast should they experience a buoyancy device (BCD) failure.
-They may become too negatively buoyant to swim unassisted towards, or float at, the surface – which is, obviously, a major safety consideration if you don’t want to drown.
+For the wetsuit diver, steel tanks would potentially replace too much lead weight.
+As a result, the diver had too little jettisonable ballast should they experience a buoyancy device (BCD) failure.
+They may become too negatively buoyant to swim unassisted to surface.
+That is, obviously, a major safety consideration if you don’t want to drown.

-“Old school” divers who persist with using heavy steel cylinders with wetsuits usually compensate by equipping with very large capacity BCDs that have a redundant back-up bladder.
+“Old school” divers persist with heavy steel cylinders and wetsuits.
+They have to compensate with very large capacity BCDs that have a redundant back-up bladder.
 These are more bulky, more complex and cluttered… and more expensive.
-It’s merely a matter of old dogs not learning new tricks i.e. not keeping informed of contemporary, proven, best practices for safety and performance.
+It’s merely a matter of old dogs not learning new tricks. i.e. not keeping informed of contemporary, proven, best practices for safety and performance.